 Caroline Wise kindly stepped forward to help orchestrate a group of women who might speak with the distinct voices needed for each of the sephirotic intelligences.
 Gradually the cast began to take shape: Amodali (Kether), Emma Doeve (Chokmah), Caroline Wise (Binah), Gemma Gary (Chesed), Lizzie Conrad (Geburah), Ruth Bayer (Tiphareth), Suzanne Corbie (Netzach), Rebecca Beattie (Hod), Fleur Shearman (Iesod) and Ellen Hausner (Malkuth).
 Amy Hale introduced each performer and Shamana Prideaux-Brune (who designed the book) punctuated each reading with banishing cymbals.

-fig.3: Robert Ansell discusses the media co-ordination with the performers, © copyright Matthew Levi Stevens/WhollyBooks, 2016
+fig.3: The performers discuss the media co-ordination, © copyright Matthew Levi Stevens/WhollyBooks, 2016

 The announcement of the event prompted a surge in interest and the 150 tickets were fully allocated within three days of the initial release.
 On the night, we faced a full house and extra seating was created by employing student lockers, turned sideways.
 Amid the flickering candles and the large projected images of Ithell at work there was a sense of collective anticipation.
 One of those present was Richard Shillitoe, a long-time champion for the artist and the author of Ithell Colquhoun: Magician Born of Nature.
 Other attendees included journalists, artists and members of the Slade faculty.